This glossary includes various terms relevant to the contents of this site.

 Process in which ICANN-accredited registrars develop client systems and software to register and manage domain names and name servers prior to live operation in the Shared Registration System (SRS).
 The SRS includes an isolated, shared OT&E server environment that is used for both initial registrar system development and ongoing registrar development and testing.
 Prior to operation in the live SRS, registrars must complete a basic functional evaluation in the OT&E environment to demonstrate full and correct operation of their client systems.
 The evaluation must be completed without error before registrars are given access to the Production SRS.

-Individual or organization that registers a specific domain name.
-This individual or organization holds the right to use that specific domain name for a specified period of time, provided certain conditions are met and the registration fees are paid.
-This person or organization is the legal entity bound by the terms of the relevant service agreement with the registry operator for the TLD in question.
+Individual or organisation that registers a specific domain name.
+This individual or organisation holds the right to use that specific domain name for a specified period of time, provided certain conditions are met and the registration fees are paid.
+This person or organisation is the legal entity bound by the terms of the relevant service agreement with the registry operator for the TLD in question.